 The lj/class2/coul/long pair style does not support the pair_modify table option since a tabulation capability has not yet been added to this potential.

 All of the lj/class2 pair styles support the pair_modify tail option for adding a long-range tail correction to the energy and pressure of the Lennard-Jones portion of the pair interaction.

 All of the lj/class2 pair styles write their information to binary restart files, so pair_style and pair_coeff commands do not need to be specified in an input script that reads a restart file.

 These styles are part of the CLASS2 package.
 They are only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 (Sun) Sun, J Phys Chem B 102, 7338-7364 (1998).